pulumi/actions/README.md

   are `up` (update), `refresh`, `destroy` and `preview`.
 This command is the equivalent of running `pulumi <command>` if your terminal.
 Please note, you can pass command arguments as part of this input parameter
-- `args` - (optional) These are the arguments that we can pass as part of a command e.g `--skip-preview`.
 - `stack-name` (required) - The name of the stack that Pulumi will be operating on